 Download the bill one-pager

-I AM ALS has created a useful ACT for ALS one-pager that summarizes the bill's main points and why it is important.
+I AM ALS has created a useful one-page document that summarizes the bill's main points and why it is important.
 Attaching this to the email helps the legislative aide understand the bill quicker.

 Use our email templates